find smallest divisor of num

 7.4.6 The break Statement

-The break statement jumps out of the innermost for, while, or do loop that encloses it.
+The other purpose is that it jumps out of the innermost for, while, or do loop that encloses it.
 The following example finds the smallest divisor of any integer, and also identifies prime numbers:

 # find smallest divisor of num